| Title: | Optimal Transport Weights for Causal Inference |

 get_weight_parameters()

-Makes a copy of the weights parameters.
+Makes a copy of the weights parameters. prints the measure object

 Measure_$get_weight_parameters()